Chunk

 abCombined = chunkA + chunkB

-Chunk Selection
+Chunk selection

 Selection allows access to specific parts of a chunk using indices.
 FatScript supports both positive and negative indices.
 Positive indices start from the beginning of the chunk (with 0